Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (b) provide exemptions from those property taxes,

-to the extent these are authorized by this Act or a Real Property Tax Co-ordination Agreement.
+to the extent these are authorized by this Part or a Real Property Tax Co-ordination Agreement.

 (2) Despite the terms of a Real Property Tax Co-ordination Agreement, a taxing treaty first nation may, by law, exempt from property taxes property that, under a tax treatment agreement, is exempt from all property taxes except taxes imposed by the treaty first nation.